Elvis Andrus Preview, Player Props: White Sox vs. Royals

-Elvis Andrus -- with a slugging percentage of .455 in his past 10 games, including one home run -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brady Singer on the mound, on September 11 at 7:40 PM ET.
+On Tuesday, Elvis Andrus (.455 slugging percentage in past 10 games, including one home run) and the Chicago White Sox face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 4:40 PM ET.

 Elvis Andrus Game Info & Props vs. the Royals